Dreams will come true, opportunities will arise, and invaluable lessons will be learned following the conclusion of PSC’s duo of combines next month.

 I played in every division in Iceland except the top tier, but, unfortunately, I was forced into early retirement at the age of 24, due to injuries.

 Alongside playing, I began youth coaching when I was 21.
 After retiring from playing, I coached at every level of football in Iceland until I was 29, that was before I was offered the opportunity to work with Norwegian Eliteserien side Molde.

-I began as an academy trainer with Molde, and later worked in analysis for the first team.
-During my time in the latter role, the club achieved their best performance in the UEFA Europa League – progressing into the last 16 of the competition.
+I began as an academy trainer with Molde and later worked in analysis for the first team.
+During my time in the latter role, the club achieved its best performance in the UEFA Europa League – progressing into the last 16 of the competition.
 We were eliminated by Sevilla, who went on to win the competition that season.

 Following a two-and-a-half-year spell with Molde, I was offered the head coach position with Jørpeland, and I am currently in my second year with the club.